Pasquale del Pezzo

 Pasquale del Pezzo, Duke of Caianello and Marquis of Campodisola (2 May 1859 – 20 June 1936), was an Italian mathematician.

+Early life and education

 Del Pezzo was born in Berlin (where his father was a representative of the Neapolitan king) on 2 May 1859.
-He died in Naples on 20 June 1936.
-His wife was the Swedish writer Anne Charlotte Leffler, sister of the great mathematician Gösta Mittag-Leffler (1846–1927).

 At the University of Naples, he received first a law degree in 1880 and then in 1882 a mathematics degree.

+Career
-He became a pre-eminent professor at that university, teaching projective geometry, and remained at that University, as rector, faculty president, etc.

-Del Pezzo was mayor of Naples from 1914 to 1917.
+He became a pre-eminent professor at that university, teaching projective geometry, and remained at that University, as rector, faculty president, etc. Del Pezzo was mayor of Naples from 1914 to 1917.
 Starting in 1919 he became a Senator of the Kingdom of Italy until his death.

+Personal life

+His wife was the Swedish writer Anne Charlotte Leffler, sister of the great mathematician Gösta Mittag-Leffler (1846–1927).

+Death and legacy

+He died in Naples on 20 June 1936.
 Del Pezzo is remembered particularly for first describing what became known as a del Pezzo surface.